AaronTraas/Notes/Recipes/Lemon Bars.md

 **Assemble and Bake:**

 14. Pour the filling over the shortbread crust
-15. Bake for about 18-20 minutes, or just until the filling has set.
+15. Bake for 18–20 minutes, or just until the filling has set.
 16. Remove from oven and cool on a wire rack to room temperature.
 17. Refrigerate the bars for about one hour or until firm.
 18. Cut into squares and dust with powdered sugar.